oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/task1.2-connectcdb1.png " ")

 3. Create a script to check to see who you are connected as.
 At any point in the lab you can run this script to see who or where you are connected.
-We'll save this script for future use and call it "whoami.sql".
+We'll save this script for future use and call it *`whoami.sql`*.

     ```
     <copy>